tldr-pages/tldr/pages/common/transmission-show.md

 `transmission-show {{path/to/file.torrent}}`

-- Generate a magnet link for a torrent:
+- Generate a magnet link for a specific torrent:

 `transmission-show --magnet {{path/to/file.torrent}}`